 You may make a formal complaint either in writing, in person or by phone (where your complaint is recorded in writing for you by a designated member of staff).

-If you wish to write your complaint, please address it to The Managing Director and post to The Learning Connexion, PO Box 9811, Wellington 6141, or seal in an envelope and leave it at Reception to be handed to the Managing Director.
+If you wish to write your complaint, please address it to The Managing Director and post to The Learning Connexion, PO Box 9811, Wellington 6141, or seal in an envelope and leave it at the Admissions office to be handed to the Managing Director.

 Alternatively, you may email your complaint to Culture & Employment at email@example.com and they will forward it, on your behalf, to the Managing Director.